403-html/mochawesome-json-to-md/CONTRIBUTING.md

 ### Merging

 You can have as many commits as you wish but before giving for review please consider rebasing your branch to clear the commit list - so it'll leave cleaner repo after merging.

+## Editing

+Don't edit files in `./dist/` folder.
+There will be a new release every time you push to `main` branch from PR.

 ## Versioning